harta55/EnTAP/docs/source/Getting_Started/Installation/Installation_From_Source_Code/installation_from_source_code.rst

 .. code-block :: bash

     make

 All set!
-Ensure that DIAMOND has been properly setup and add the correct path to the entap_config.txt file.
+Ensure that DIAMOND has been properly setup and add the correct path to the |config_file| file.
 If installed globally, add 'diamond' (without quotes) to the file.
-If installed locally, add 'path/to/EnTAP/libs/diamond-0.9.9/bin/diamond'.
+If installed locally, add 'path/to/EnTAP/libs/diamond-2.1.8/bin/diamond'.

+.. _eggnog-mapper-label:

+EggNOG-mapper Installation
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+EggNOG-mapper comes packaged with EnTAP, but can also be downloaded from the GitHub.
+If installing through the packaged version...

+.. code-block :: bash

+    cd libs/
+    tar -xvzf eggnog-mapper-2.1.12.tar.gz
+    cd eggnog-mapper-2.1.12

+Run the following command to install globally:

+.. code-block :: bash

+    python setup.py install

+All set!
+Ensure that EggNOG-mapper has been properly setup and add the correct path to the |config_file| file.
+If installed globally, add 'emapper.py' (without quotes) to the file.
+If installed locally, add 'path/to/EnTAP/libs/eggnog-mapper-2.1.12/emapper.py'.

 .. _rsem-label: